-The 7-segment backpack makes it really easy to add a 4-digit numeric display with decimal points and even 'second colon dots' for making a clock
+The 14-segment backpack makes it really easy to add a 4-digit numeric display with decimal points

 The LEDs themselves do not connect to the Feather.
 Instead, a matrix driver chip (HT16K33) does the multiplexing for you.
 The Feather simply sends i2c commands to the chip to tell it what LEDs to light up and it is handled for you.
 This takes a lot of the work and pin-requirements off the Feather.
 Since it uses only I2C for control, it works with any Feather and can share the I2C pins for other sensors or displays.